LOUPE-PIT/back-end/README.md

 # Back-end

 ## How to use the project
 Because this project makes use of the microservice architecture the project is split into several components/services.
+These different microservices consist of 3 projects.
+- The DAL, or data access layer is responsible for handling data persistence and database interactions.
+It provides an abstraction layer between the application and the underlying data storage system.
+The DAL project communicates with the database to perform CRUD (Create, Read, Update, Delete) operations and ensures data integrity and consistency.
+- API.Core, this project serves as the core functionality and business logic layer of the microservice.
+It encapsulates the essential business rules and operations of the application.
+It defines the models, services and interfaces that represent the core functionalities of the microservice.
+The API.Core project does not directly handle the HTTP requests but provides a foundation for the API layer to build upon.
+- API, the API project is responsible for exposing the microservice's functionalities to clients through HTTP-based APIs.
+It acts as a communication interface between the clients and the core logic of the microservice.
+This layer handles incoming HTTP requests, parses the request parameters and routes them to the appropriate API.Core service or method.

 ### Feedback Service
 The Feedback Service handles giving feedback to actions that users have performed.
 This is used by teachers in the portal to give feedback to specific actions that a student did.